nearai/program_synthesis/program_synthesis/naps/README.md

 # NAPS -- Natural Program Synthesis Dataset
-The structure of the NAPS dataset is thoroughly described in the paper: [To be added later]
+The structure of the NAPS dataset is thoroughly described in the paper: [NAPS: Neural Program Synthesis Dataset](https://arxiv.org/abs/1807.03168)

 ## Download the dataset
 Use the link to download the dataset: https://goo.gl/WaBdbb